 You are going to do and see a lot during your Alaskan cruise, so make sure to get some sleep.
 There will be early morning calls into port and glacier sightings that will have you up at dawn.
 With the sun out until 10pm during peak season, you will want to take in all of the majestic views until late in the evening as well.
 Not to mention, there is also the potential to see the Northern Lights during certain times of the year.
 These early mornings and late evenings mean you should make use of down time to squeeze in a few extra hours of shut eye whenever you can.
 This is one adventure you don’t want to miss.

-Have you sailed to Alaska?
-What are some of your Alaskan cruise tips?
+Have you sailed on an Alaskan cruise?
+What are some of your best Alaskan cruise tips?
 Drop us an anchor below to share those secrets with your fellow cruisers.